TANVI-111/OLA-DATA-ANALYSIS/README.md

 # WHAT I LEARNED

 Throughout the OLA project, I enhanced my technical skills and my understanding of data analysis in the context of the ride-hailing industry.

 *Here are some key takeaways:*

 1. Advanced Tools and Techniques
 SQL for Data Extraction: Learned to query large datasets efficiently to retrieve relevant ride and customer data.
 Power BI for Visualization: Created interactive dashboards to display key metrics like ride demand trends, revenue, and driver performance.
 Advanced Tools Usage

-*2. Importance of Data Cleaning*
+2. Importance of Data Cleaning
 Understood that clean and well-structured data is essential for accurate analysis.
 Focused on handling missing values, duplicates, and outliers to improve data quality.

-*3. Real-World Analytical Insights*
+3. Real-World Analytical Insights
 Trend Analysis: Identified peak ride hours, high-demand routes, and seasonal variations.
 Operational Optimization: Analyzed ride cancellations and driver allocation issues to recommend improvements.

-*4. Strategic Business Understanding*
+4. Strategic Business Understanding
 Recognized the role of data analytics in aligning operational strategies with customer needs and market trends.
 Gained insights into how data-driven decisions can enhance customer satisfaction and business efficiency.